Why Grass Seed doesn’t Grow! featured image

 It’s Too Cold for Grass Seed

 The weather can be deceiving and tempt you into planting grass seed at the wrong time.
-Spring and autumn temperatures can be warm by day but drop to near freezing at night.
-This means the soil temperature may be quite cold.
+Spring and autumn temperatures can be warm by day but drop near freezing at night.
+This means the soil temperature may be cold.

 If you've been watering or it’s been raining, this will reduce the soil temperature even more, exacerbating the problem.
 Shady areas will also have a lower temperature.